mattdani21/EzExtenderM21/README.md

 # EzExtender 2.0 — Local Demo

-A tiny, end-to-end prototype for extension requests:
+A tiny, end-to-end prototype for an extension to our extension requestor offering:
 - **Rule**: 48-hour window check (auto-approve if >48h away).
-- **Policy RAG**: Chroma + BGE embeddings over policy chunks.
+- **Policy RAG**: Chroma + BGE embeddings over policy chunks for this demo.
 - **Precedent RAG**: Stores human decisions as vectors for future retrieval.
 - **HITL**: Reviewer approves/denies; decision is logged as **precedent**.